MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/multilingual-app-toolkit-editor-downloads.md

 > [!Important]
 > If using Visual Studio 2017 or later, you should also download and install the [Multilingual App Toolkit 4.0 Extension](https://marketplace.visualstudio.com/items?itemName=MultilingualAppToolkit.MultilingualAppToolkit-18308).
->
-> If using Visual Studio 2015 or Visual Studio 2013, the .msi installers listed here include the Multilingual App Toolkit 4.0 extension.

 ## Overview